AppleOngPS/BED2024Apr_P02_T6/README.md

 Feature 29 - Allows users to leave comments on their own posts or those of other users.<br/>
 Feature 30 - Allows users to edit and update their own posts.<br/>
 Feature 31 - Allows users to participate in quizzes to test and expand their knowledge of nutrition.<br/>
-Feature 32 - Allows users to earn points that can be redeemed for vouchers on the rewards page.<br/>
+Feature 32 - Allows users to earn points from quiz that can be redeemed for vouchers on the rewards page.<br/>
 Feature 33 - Allow users to like their own posts or other users posts.<br/>
+Feature 34 - Allow users to filter posts in the community page. <br/>

 # Technologies Used